muratk5n/thirdwave/en/README.md

 ---

 Even scare scenarios that are trotted out are there to establish the tech is *that awesome*.
-These people are grossly uninformed.
+This is a bullshit industry built on lies.

 "@emilymbender@dair-community.social